anotheria/moskito-control/README.md

 ## Definition

+**MoSKito Control is a tool for monitoring performance of multi-node web applications.**

-**MoSKito Control is a standalone web-based real-time performance monitoring tool.**
+MoSKito Control (a part of MoSKito Framework) is a standalone web-based real-time performance monitoring tool, specially designed for watching multi-server apps.
+It is extremely flexible, easy to set up, does not take much system resources.

-MoSKito Control is a universal monitoring station for your applications: it collects performance data from the monitored apps, processes the obtained info and presents it in a convenient, minimalistic and user-friendly way.
+One of MoSKito Control's greatest advantages is its user interface: browser-based, minimalistic, intuitive and convenient.

-Presenting "a bird's eye view" of the monitored applications, it gives a clear picture of the app's health for both Developers and Managers, predicting any possible or upcoming problem.
+*Presenting "a bird's eye view" of the monitored applications, MoSKito Control gives a clear picture of the app's health for both Developers and Managers, predicting any possible or upcoming problem.*

 ## Mechanics ##